Equal Justice Foundation

 What is the EJF Auction?

 The Auction is our centerpiece event of the year!
-The auction will take place on April 4th, 2013, and will have an '80s theme.
+The auction will take place on January 29, 2015, and will have an Roaring '20s theme.
 There will be many exciting prizes to bid on and more are being donated every day.
-More information and a prize list will be available in the coming weeks.

-How do I complete my three volunteer hours?
+How do I complete my two volunteer hours?

 There are many different ways to meet this obligation including tabling, baking, poster making, set-up and clean-up for the Live Auction, and more.
 Everyone must spend one of their hours doing phone banking.
 To sign up, please go to the Westlaw TWEN site and enroll in the course "EJF."
 Go to "Sign-Up Sheets" and select something that interests you.
 EJF will regularly add new opportunities and will email to highlight them.